codeforkansascity/clear-my-record-law-codification/expungability-rules/2(4) Death is an element of.md

 * Recklessly driving their motor scooter (Felony). does not mention anything about death
 * One of the "causes the death of..." from 565.020 through .034

-What happens if they "Down Grade" to a M?
+- [x] What happens if they "Down Grade" to a M?
+What is entered is what they were convicted of with, so it is already down graded.

 ## UX